bcgov/namex/solr/docs/build-notes.md

 C:\<path>\namex\solr\openshift>
 ```

+See instructions for Minishift below, but when deploying to the Pathfinder Openshift cluster: generate the
-Generate the configuration file from the template and the parameters for your specific environment (dev / test / prod),
+configuration file from the template and the parameters for your specific environment (dev / test / prod), and pipe the
-and pipe the output back into `oc` to replace the build.
+output back into `oc` to replace the build.
 For example, to deploy to dev:

 ```
 C:\<path>\namex\solr\openshift> oc process -f templates/solr-deploy.json --param-file=solr-deploy.dev.param | oc create -f -